ahmed-shehataa/Android-Roadmap/README.md

 ## I recommend you to start with java as a programming language.. why? :sweat_smile:

-- In my opinion most of apps built with java and if you worked somewhere at a company , how do you refactor or add new features to this app that built with java!
 - Most of open source was written with java.
+- Most of apps built with java and if you worked somewhere at a company, how do you refactor this app that built with java!
 - There are much more Java tutorials and almost every solution for Android problems on pages like Stack Overflow from the last years have been written in Java.
-- Understanding the syntax of a language is one thing, but to actually build apps you have to learn how to use the different framework and library APIs.
-You have to learn what classes you have to use and which methods you have to call in the different phases of your app.
-And for this you need practice and a lot of examples you can refer to.

 **`Don't worry Java is not going to be obsolete` :muscle:**

 ## Learn java: (Due to 3 or 4 weeks)
 <p align="center">